UPDATED!!! (as of 08-Feb-2014)

 What is (are) iBeacons?

 iBeacons (the word or name) is a trademark of Apple (go figure, given the “i” in front of “Beacons”).
 As a side note, there’s also a “LIVE” trademark registration for the same name owned by a company in Canada, but for a slightly different concept.
-I don’t know if that trademark has been taken over by Apple or not.
+I don’t know if that trademark was been taken over by Apple or not, but as of September of 2014, Apple does indeed have a trademark on the name.
 I’m not a patent/trademark attorney.
-It’s status is “live,” so I assume it is coexisting, at this point.
+It’s status is “live,” so I assume it is all squared away, at this point.

 We first learned of iBeacons at the 2013 Apple World Wide Developer Conference.
 It was a little label on a slide during the keynote presentation that wasn’t really hyped at the time: